vwillcox/Inky-Impression-Weather-Station/README.md

-# Inky wHAT Weather Station
+# Inky Impression Weather Station

 Inky Impression eInk display from Pimoroni driven by a Raspberry Pi Zero (or any other Raspberry Pi) to display a seven day weather forecast.